She wrote a poem about a vagina. It landed her in jail

 "I got involved [in activism] because it was part of what I was studying anyway," said Nyanzi, an anthropologist who has studied a wide range of marginalized communities in Uganda and other African countries, including sex workers, women with HIV, and LGBTQ people.

 "Suddenly those I was studying, writing about, recording, could die" she said, referring to a law passed in 2014 which mandated life in prison for some homosexual acts.
 A previous version of the bill initially included the death penalty.
-The law faced strong resistance from local activists and members of the international community, and was eventually annulled by Uganda's constitutional court later the same year.
+The law faced strong resistance from local activists and members of the international community, and it was eventually annulled by Uganda's constitutional court later the same year.

 As Nyanzi began attending the court cases of people she was studying, and visiting them in jail, the line between academia and activism began to blur.